cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 shares of `s` to be sent to all other participants.
 We highlight at a high level how this operation can be performed.

+The dealer is trusted to 1) generate good randomness, and 2) delete secret values after distributing shares to each participant, and 3) keep secret values confidential.

 ~~~
   Inputs:
   - s, a group secret, `Scalar` in `GF(p)`, that MUST be derived from at least `Ns` bytes of entropy